 To learn more about this exciting opportunity to engage with our Urban Health Scholars on their spring break in New Orleans, check out past trip reports here.
 For additional information, please contact Shawn O’Leary, Urban Health Scholar Advisor, at 603.339.2686 or via email at email@example.com.

 To apply, click here.
-Applications are due at the end of January each year.
+Applications are due by Sunday, February 6th at 11:59 pm.